-8 credits for 15 students.
-Coordinator: Victoria Klawitter.
+9 credits for 15 students.
+Coordinator: Joel Foisy

-Discover the calculus and hone your critical thinking in creative and effective ways.
+Discover Calculus and hone your critical thinking in creative and effective ways.
 A good FIG for students considering mathematics or the sciences as a major.

-Students can choose one of the following Calculus classes plus LIT 100 and FY100.
-These courses satisfy the General Education FM requirement and count for 4 credit hours.
-For placement consult with Victoria Klawitter, Joel Foisy, or an adviser from the Mathematics Department.
+Students can choose one of the following Calculus classes plus LIT 100 and FY 100.
+These math courses each satisfy the General Education FM requirement and count for 4 credit hours.
+For Math course placement consult with Victoria Klawitter, Joel Foisy, or an adviser from the Mathematics Department.

-Introduction to elements of literature through the study of its various forms: poetry, drama and fiction.
-Practice in writing about literature and in techniques of close reading.
+Introduction to elements of literature through the study of its various forms: poetry, drama, and fiction.
+Practice in writing about literature and in techniques of close reading and critical thinking.
+This course cannot be taken if credit has been received for LITR 110.
 Satisfies General Education FC requirement.

 90294 FY 100-F20 First Year Success Seminar 2 Cr.
 Th 2-3:15 p.m.
 Foisy, J.